koeztu/blockchain-game-analysis/README.md

 A work-in-progress Python implementation for our analysis.

 ## What we can
-- Calculate payoff-matrices for any blockchain and any game lengtt T.
+- Calculate payoff-matrices for any blockchain and any game length T.
 - Verify that the equilibrium path never leads to a fork for any game length T.

-## What is next?
+- Test if a miner ever (off-path) switches to a shorter branch for any game length T.
-- Test if a miner ever (off-path) switches to a shorter branch.
+- Test if a miner ever (off-path) ever switches away from a branch they already won a block on for any game length T.

-- Test if a miner ever (off-path) ever switches away from a branch they already won a block on.
+We are computationally limited to T<=7 at the moment.

 ---